Caledonian Railway lines to Edinburgh: Haymarket, Barnton, and Granton and Leith Docks

 On 30 June 1874 authorisation was obtained for a further connection in the area, a spur from Dalry Junctions towards Linlithgow, enabling through running from Larbert into the Caledonian Railway Edinburgh terminals; the Scottish Central Railway had obtained running powers from Larbert to Haymarket over the NBR line, and the connection allowed those trains to run direct.
 They had previously used the unsatisfactory bay platform at Haymarket.
 The new line was opened on 3 July 1876; the junction on the NBR line was Haymarket West Junction.

 Suburban passenger services between Princes Street and North Leith (simply named Leith until 1903) commenced on 1 August 1879.
 The final approach to Leith docks for goods trains was always congested, and duplicate lines were constructed for passenger trains, parallel to the goods lines, for the final approach from Newhaven Junction to a new passenger terminus at North Leith.

-The Caledonian obtained Parliamentary authorisation to build a line to Cramond Brig, a rural location west of Granton, on 25 July 1890.
+The Caledonian obtained an act of Parliament giving it authorisation to build a line to Cramond Brig, a rural location west of Granton, on 25 July 1890.
 This was a speculative branch intended to open up new residential districts, in collaboration with a property developer.
 The line opened as a branch from the Granton Dock line at Craigleith on 1 March 1894.
 Cramond Brig was renamed Barnton from 1903.
 So lucrative was the development of new residential areas that the Caledonian considered extending to form a loop to Corstorphine, returning to Edinburgh, but this was never achieved and it was the North British Railway that built to Corstorphine.

 The Leith harbour authorities extended the dock facilities in 1902, further east from the former location; the emphasis was on coal export.

 The Caledonian needed to make a rail connection: it became known and the Leith New Lines.
 The branch diverged from the earlier North Leith branch at Newhaven Junction, and looped south and east around the edge of Leith, before turning north towards a new terminus at South Leith; there was also a spur from Seafield Junction to the eastern docks.
 By this time the greater conurbation had been built up, and the line was difficult and expensive to build.
 It opened to goods traffic on 1 August 1903.
 By the time the passenger accommodation was ready at stations at Newhaven, Ferry Road, Leith Walk and Seafield, street tramcars were obviously unbeatable competition for inner suburban railways, and the line was never opened to passengers.